OpenCDSS/cdss-rest-services-examples/examples/python/README.md

 The program will also write multiple parameters differently depending on format.
 Multiple parameters in CSV will be written to the same file.
-Multiple parameters in JSON will be written to seperate files in the form `filename_PARAM.json`.
+Multiple parameters in JSON will be written to separate files in the form `filename_PARAM.json`.
 Like the example above, leave off the `./` from the command line if using Window Command Prompt.
 Examples